RaveMaster073/TsuserverDR/README.md

     - Deletes the zone you are watching.
 * **zone_list**
     - Lists all active zones in the server, as well as some of their details.
+* **zone_lights** "on/off"
+    - Changes the light status of every area in a zone you are watching to on or off.
 * **zone_play**
     - Plays a track in all areas in the zone you are watching.
 * **zone_remove** "area"